ssiddique-info/jQuery-plugins/README.md

 # jQuery-plugins
-Repository contains jQuery and CSS3 plugins
+Repository contains jQuery and CSS3 plugins.
+All the plugins are free for personal use.
+For demo <a href="ssiddique.info/jquery-css-plugins"> click here</a>.